LudovicEspeel/course-web-essentials/docs/24_responsive_styling/README.md

 ## Cross browser web design

-The websites you create should look great and leave a strong impression on customers and users, whether they use Opera, Chrome, Safari or anything else.
+The websites you create should look great and leave a strong impression on customers and users, whether they use Chrome, Edge, Opera, Safari or anything else.

 Cross browser compatibility is an often overlooked step when creating a new website.
 Often the designers and developers use only one browser to create the site, and they may quickly check it on a handful of other browsers before they consider the project complete.
 This may suffice for simple sites that aren't business critical, but if you're building more complex sites, your site may look very different on other browsers.